k2view-academy/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 ## TDM GUI - Login

-The TDM GUI application is pre-integrated with [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
+The TDM GUI application is pre-integrated with the [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
 The user logins into the Fabric Web Framework and **Fabric authenticates the user**.

 Fabric works with several authentication providers.
 Each authenticator is responsible for user authentication, and provides user-ID and his roles.
 The following are the supported by Fabric as authentication providers: